 One of the more interesting characteristics of the Colonial movement was the replication of the Colonial Style in all components of the Home.
 Desks, chairs, tables, couches, and even dishes were all exact reproductions of Colonial furnishings from the 1700s.
 Businesses such as Sears and Wards suggested you could "Return to 18th Century Charm" if you purchased their version of a Colonial dining room set.
-Dishes, towels, clothes, rugs, mirrors and radios all featured Colonial themes.
+Dishes, towels, clothes, rugs, mirrors, and radios all featured Colonial themes.
 Additional landscape features such as gates, trellises and gazebos add an additional touch to the Colonial Home.

-Boxed-in eaves with cornice returns Ornate entrance portico having a central door with sidelights and transom Medium-pitched roofs with little to no overhang Exterior walls clad with horizontal lap siding, brick, shingle or stucco Paired windows and massive chimneys Simple massing of one, and one-and-a-half or two stories
+Boxed-in eaves with cornice returns Ornate entrance portico having a central door with sidelights and transon Small eave and rake overhangs (typically 0" to less than 24") Exterior walls clad with horizontal lap siding, brick, shingle, or stucco Paired windows and massive chimneys Simple massing of one, and one-and-a-half or two stories

-There are five basic Colonial Revival Style houses: (1) the Colonial Bungalow, a small onestory Home with a large entrance portico, (2) the Cape Cod, a simple one-story plan with a side facing gable roof, (3) the Williamsburg, which is similar to the Cape Cod except it has the addition of dormers, (4) a more complex Dutch Colonial plan with a gambrel style roof and, (5) the Georgian, a two-story plan in which the house is side gabled or hipped.
+There are five basic Colonial Revival Style houses: (1) the Colonial Bungalow, a small one-story Home with a large entrance portico, (2) the Cape Cod, a simple one-story plan with a side facing gable roof, (3) the Williamsburg, which is similar to the Cape Cod except it has the addition of dormers, (4) a more complex Dutch Colonial plan with a gambrel style roof and, (5) the Georgian, a two-story plan in which the house is side gabled or hipped.